sologenic/com-fs-email-template-model/README.md

-# Smart contract
+# Email Template

-The smart contract proto provides all the functionality required to interact with the smart contract service.
+The email template proto provides all the functionality required to interact with the email template service.

 ## Client